Girl, 10, feared she 'would be killed'

 Prosecutors claim John Bermingham tried to abduct the girls "with intent to commit a sexual offence" in Falkirk last May.

-Jurors were shown video footage of the school girl being interviewed by police officers hours after the alleged incident.
+Jurors were shown video footage of the schoolgirl being interviewed by police officers hours after the alleged incident.

 Mr Bermingham, 51, denies the charges.